 - Performance reviews with all employees

-- Performance assessments with all employees (setting of objectives and assessment)
+- Performance assessments with all employees (setting of objectives and subsequent performance assessment)

 - Professional development interviews and measures